TotalMiner/totalminer.github.io/lua/functions/getters/get_hour.md

 ## get_hour

-Get the current hour (0-23) of the 24 hour day clock.
+Get the current game hour from the 24 hour day clock.

 ___